Applicable to all states except North Carolina

 Welcome to the UnitedHealthcare Care Provider Administrative Guide for Commercial and Medicare Advantage (MA) products.
 This guide has important information on topics such as claims and prior authorizations.
-It also has protocol information for health care providers.
+It also has protocol information for health care professionals.
 This guide has useful contact information such as addresses, phone numbers and websites.
-More policies and electronic tools are available on UHCprovider.com.
+More policies and online solutions are available on uhcprovider.com.

-This 2021 UnitedHealthcare Care Provider Administrative Guide (this “guide”) applies to covered services you provide to our members or the members of our affiliates* through our benefit plans insured by or receiving administrative services from us, unless otherwise noted.
+This 2022 UnitedHealthcare Care Provider Administrative Guide (this “guide”) applies to covered services you provide to our members or the members of our affiliates1 through our benefit plans insured by or receiving administrative services from us, unless otherwise noted.

-This guide is effective April 1, 2021, for physicians, health care professionals, facilities and ancillary care providers currently participating in our Commercial and MA networks.
-It is effective now for care providers who join our network on or after Jan.
-1, 2021.
+This guide is effective April 1, 2022, for physicians, health care professionals, facilities and ancillary health care providers currently participating in our Commercial and MA networks.
+It is effective now for health care providers who join our network on or after Jan.
+1, 2022.
 This guide is subject to change.
 We frequently update content in our effort to support our health care provider networks.

 Terms and definitions as used in this guide: